 CLAD Certificate Program One of First to Receive State Approval for New CTEL Program

 San Diego, CA: The California Commission on Teacher Credentialing’s Committee (CTCC) on Accreditation has approved the California Teachers of English Learners (CTEL) program offered by the Graduate School of Education (GSOE) at Alliant International University.
-Alliant is one of the first six universities in California to be approved.
+Alliant is one of the first six universities to have this California Teacher Certification approved.

 “We are very pleased that our program is one of the first in the state to meet the rigorous standards set by the California Commission on Teacher Credentialing for all universities seeking to offer this program,” said Dr. Mary Ellen Butler Pascoe, GSOE Professor and Systemwide Director of TESOL and Language Education.